-Innercise: Practice This Powerful Technique to Help You Fix Your Focus
+Innercise: Practice This Powerful Technique to Release Your Fears

 Have you ever missed out on an opportunity because you were afraid?

-Instead of flaring up when a mountain lion is nearby, your fear circuit responds to more modern terrors (i.e., fear of public speaking, fear of flying . . . fear of failure, or fear of rejection).
+So instead of freaking out upon spotting a saber-toothed tiger, your body responds to more modern terrors (i.e., fear of public speaking, fear of failure, fear of rejection).

-The trigger is different, but the fear response is the same, and your nonconscious mind doesn’t know the difference between something that's real or something that's in your imagination.
+The trigger is different, but the response is the same.
+Your subconscious mind doesn’t know the difference between something that's real or something that's in your imagination.